JetBrains/teamcity-vscode-extension/README.md

 ## Authentication
 When you are connecting to the TeamCity Server, you will only need your TeamCity server credentials (domain name, account name and password).
 ![Sign in command](assets/tc-signin-command.png)
 To sign in to your account, run the `teamcity signin` command.
 You will be prompted to enter your credentials.
-When you do, and the authorization on the TeamCity server is successful, your credentials will be stored securely on your local machine if the `teamcity.credentials.persistent` option is set to `true`; otherwise, only your domain name and account name will be stored at the vscode global settings.
+When you do, and the authorization on the TeamCity server is successful, your will be prompted to save credentials securely on your local machine.

-**Note:** In order for the extension to be activated, a repository *folder* must be opened.
-The extension won't be activated if only a single *file* in the repository is opened.

 ## Credentials Storage
-When you run the `teamcity signin` command and the `teamcity.credentials.persistent` option is set to `true`, the credentials that you provide will be stored securely on your computer.
 On Windows, your credentials wil be stored by Windows Credential Manager.
 On macOS, your credentials will be stored in the Keychain.
 On Linux, your credentials will be stored in a file on your local file system in a subdirectory of your home folder.
 That file is created only with RW rights for the user running Visual Studio Code.

 ## Commands
 The extension provides several commands for interacting with the TeamCity API.